RoboJackets/membership-agreement/agreement.md

 occur during announced "cold shop" events, such as sponsor visits to the SCC.
 Such activities may resume after the end of the scheduled visit, even if the sponsor is still present.
 You must apply all safety precautions with sponsors if they enter active work areas.
-4. Safety glasses are to be worn by everyone in the work area anytime that powered, sharp, or impact tools are being used.
+4. Safety glasses must be worn by everyone in the work area anytime that powered, sharp, or impact tools are being used.
 Respirators must be worn while cutting, sanding, or painting with materials prone to cause lung damage.
 You must wear ear protection during times when the noise level is especially high or prolonged.
 5. Sandals, or other open toe shoes, are not allowed on the work floor of the shop at any time.
 You may wear sandals while working in the offices and on a reasonable path from the door to the offices only.